 This site is intended for healthcare professionals only.
-Designed and funded by Novartis Gene Therapies, formerly known as AveXis, in partnership with the SMA community.
+Designed and funded by Novartis Gene Therapies in partnership with experts.

 Neuromuscular diseases (NMDs) can present in the first few months of life.1 Because of this, community midwives, health visitors, nurses and other allied health professionals are uniquely placed to spot the signs.
 Often, the faster a baby is diagnosed, the sooner they receive treatment and support and the better their outcomes.2